|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 4. Homes That Will Remember

-The problems facing higher education today arose in the post-WWII era, and the 1960s in particular, eras that were contemptuous of history.
+The problems facing higher education today arose in the post-WWII era, and in the 1960s in particular, eras that were contemptuous of history.
 But history—the past—is desperately needed by young people.
 They must feel that they are part of something larger than themselves, a tradition that has come before them, and that will go on after them, and to which they can make important contributions.
-And to those who reflexively assert that traditions are stifling and prejudiced, I reply that no one is more in need of strong traditions in their education than the radicals and subversives of the future, because they more than anyone need something challenging to push against.
+And to those who reflexively assert that traditions are stifling and prejudiced, I reply that no one is more in need of strong traditions in their education than the aspiring young radicals and subversives of the future, because they more than anyone need something challenging to push against.
 They need “teachers of athletes” who will show them respect by arguing with them and making them strong, not spineless educationists who will tell them “whatever you want to believe is fine”—a disrespectful and self-serving excuse for a lack of real engagement.
 As a future world leader of my acquaintance once asked, “Why not live in place where I can have professors as friends?
 Why not live in a place with a network of support, advice, love, respect, melodrama, and laughter?
 Why not live in a place where you feel like a part of something bigger, something deeper, something more?”
 The collegiate landscape of the future will be a landscape that is filled with history and memory, where every student is part of something bigger, something deeper, something more.

 The memory of each college will be embodied in a rich array of live traditions, noted above as contributors to social stability.
 The social stability that these traditions produce will not merely be a stability of the moment, however: it will be a stability through generations.
 Some of the traditions of each college will be serious, some silly, some local, and some global.
 Colleges in temperate climates will have ceremonies honoring the opening of the first rose of the year on the college grounds, or the arrival of the first swallow in the spring.
 One of the most famous collegiate traditions in the world is the sunrise hymn sung each year on the first of May at Magdalen College, Oxford, beautifully dramatised in the film Shadowlands.
 The celebration of national and international anniversaries, though not specific to any particular college, will also play an important role in placing college members into the context of the greater society to which they belong.
 These public acts of memory—whether of events in the near or the distant past—are vital to the long-term health of any community.
 And clever members will track down more exotic things to celebrate perhaps, like the ancient Roman holiday of Lupercalia, or the birthdays of little-remembered poets.